yonkahlon/Zenject/README.md

 ## <a id="itickable"></a>ITickable

-I personally prefer to avoid the extra weight of MonoBehaviours when possible in favour of just normal C# classes.
+In many cases it is preferable to avoid the extra weight of MonoBehaviours in favour of just normal C# classes.
 Zenject allows you to do this much more easily by providing interfaces that mirror functionality that you would normally need to use a MonoBehaviour for.

 For example, if you have code that needs to run per frame, then you can implement the ITickable interface: